| Tweet |

 - I found the cable in the attic feeding the existing three prong 240 volt range receptacle.

-- Can I extend the service to the new location, about 20 feet away, by splicing the same size cable inside a covered electrical junction box?
+- Can I extend the circuit to the new location, about 20 feet away, by splicing the same size cable inside a covered electrical junction box?

 - I have read different opinions about whether this is permitted or not.